-Last updated on: October 29, 2024
+Last updated on: January 12, 2026

-- What is BoM (Bill of Material)?
+- What is BOQ (Bill of Quantities) in Construction?

-- What is BoQ (Bill of Quantity)?
+- What is BOM (Bill of Materials)?

 - How BIM is Improving BOQ/BOM Development Process?